Tech Focus: Power plant alarm systemson Mar 13, 2012

 Private investment strategies in some countries are attracting significant development of new capacity.
 These projects are accomplished quickly and efficiently by large engineering and construction companies but unfortunately, these companies have little to no actual operating experience and the plants they produce are often copied from previous designs.

 In practice, those designs have been shown to be seriously deficient in a very important area – the alarm system used by plant operators.
+New plants often come online with a sub-optimal alarm system, and this leaves the plant operations group to sort out this difficult problem after the plant is commissioned; an issue that many operations groups do not have the experience or knowledge to address.

 Contrary to its purpose, a poorly configured and performing alarm system in a power plant can actually hinder the operator’s ability to effectively manage abnormal situations.
 Increasingly, we have found that alarm system failures are a contributing factor to power generation incidents and accidents.